Abdomen | CT / Ultrasound / MRI

 Does a kidney cyst mean kidney cancer?

-No. Many kidney cysts are simple and benign.
+No. Many kidney are simple and benign.

 What does simple cyst mean?